 Picnic areas – these are available at Sheffield Park, Horsted Keynes and Kingscote.
-While covered areas are available beneath platform canopies and in the Waiting Rooms at both Horsted Keynes and Kingscote.
+Covered areas are available beneath platform canopies and in the Waiting Rooms at both Horsted Keynes and Kingscote.
 Snacks can also be eaten on board the train.

-Refreshments – full refreshments facilities are available at Sheffield Park, while a buffet car serving light refreshments is normally available on the train.
+Refreshments – full refreshment facilities are available at Sheffield Park, and a buffet car serving light refreshments is normally available on the train.

 Gift shop – at Sheffield Park Station.